tidev/appc-tasks/README.md

 All of the above methods are executed in a `.then` chain, allowing you to perform async operations by returning a `Promise`.

 The base constructor can receive two options, a required `name` and and an optional `logger`.
 If you don't provide a logger, a default logger using `console.log` will be created.
 In the event that you want to provide your own logger, it has to be compatible to bunyan's [log method API](https://github.com/trentm/node-bunyan#log-method-api).
-A task will wrap the logger in an adapter, which will prefix every log message with the task name for better readability log messages.
+A task will wrap the passed logger in an adapter, which will prefix every log message with the task name for better readability throughout all your tasks log messages.

+> ✅ Always assign a unique name to a task, whereby it can be properly identified.

 ### File based tasks